In These, Israel Will be Judged

 This is the seventh of the Ten Commandments, and it is also explicitly warned against in verse 18:20.
 In Israel, this went only one way.
 When a man, single or married, slept with a married woman, both were to be put to death by stoning.
-However, as polygamy was allowed in Israel, the same was not true with a woman sleeping with an unmarried man.
+However, as polygamy was allowed in Israel, the same was not true with an unmarried woman sleeping with a married man.

 This was forbidden in 18:7, 8.
 For disobeying this, the penalty was death.
 Again, it says, “Their blood shall be upon them.”
 What they have done is deserving of death, and death is what they are expected to receive.